 The authorities replenish eroded beaches such as Skegness each year with 350,000 cubic metres of of sand.
 Earlier this year, two new flood-alleviation reservoirs were completed in Louth and Horncastle.
 A public inquiry has also been held for a £100m flood barrier scheme in Boston.

-The greatest hits will be on food security and the economy.
+If global temperature does rise by 3℃, the greatest hits to England will be on food security and the economy.
 Lincolnshire boasts nearly a quarter of the land used in England for horticulture and an even higher proportion for peas, beans and vegetables.
 Most would be swamped as coastlines are redrawn.
 Fishing ports and seaside towns would also disappear.